-BLACK SEA BASS fishing has been good.
+BLACK SEA BASS fishing has been good, with plenty of large "humpbacks" being caught.
 You may need to move around from wreck/reef/hump to find good numbers of these tasty bottom fish.
-The spawn is over and they are feeding heavily on small crabs and squid.
 Plan a trip on a party/charter boat trip to fish off of Block Island...there are many giant-sized sea bass out there.
 Eastern Sound (Fishers Island to Block Island and northeast of Montauk) anglers are having better success.
 For those willing to travel, Block Island Sound is the place to be for humpback sea bass.
 Closer to home, the rocky reefs from Niantic, to Branford (Falkner Island) have been consistent all season.
 A reminder to all anglers...if you are fishing in water deeper than 100', barotrauma can cause released fish to struggle to make it back to the bottom.
 A descending devise such as the Shelton Fish Descender can help assist the sea bass air bladder to recompress and get safely back down to the depths.
 See Fishsmart.org for more information.